Introductory computations in the cohomology of arithmetic groups: Congruence subgroups of

 are readily implemented on a computer.
 An element of $K$ is an {\em integer} if its minimal monic polynomial over $\mathbb Q$ has coefficients in $\mathbb Z$.
 The ring of integers ${\cal O}_{d}$ is readily implemented as a free abelian subgroup ${\cal O}_{d}=\mathbb Z \oplus \omega \mathbb Z \subset K_d$ endowed with the same multiplication, where

 An ideal $\frak{a} \triangleleft {\cal O}_d$ can be specified by giving any finite set that generates it as an ideal.
-The Smith Normal Form algorithm can be used to test whether an element $\alpha \in {\cal O}_d$ belongs to $\frak{a}$.
+A Hermite Normal Form algorithm can be used to test whether an element $\alpha \in {\cal O}_d$ belongs to $\frak{a}$.
 It can also be used to implement addition and multiplication in the (finite) quotient ring ${\cal O}_d/\frak{a}$.
 The norm of an ideal

-can be definied as the number of elements in the quotient ring ${\cal O}_d/\frak{a}$ and can be determined from ideal generators using the Smith Normal Form algorithm.
+can be defined as the number of elements in the quotient ring ${\cal O}_d/\frak{a}$ and can be determined from ideal generators again using a Hermite Normal Form algorithm.
 Since $N({\frak a}{\frak a}') = N({\frak a})N({\frak a}')$ an ideal is prime if its norm is a prime number.
 Conversely, an ideal is prime only if its norm is a prime $p$ or prime square $p^2$.
-Standard theory involving the quadratic charackter $\chi_{K_d}$ can be used to determine whether an ideal of norm $p^2$ is prime.
+Standard theory involving the quadratic character $\chi_{K_d}$ can be used to determine whether an ideal of norm $p^2$ is prime.

 For any ideal $\frak a\triangleleft {\cal O}_d$ there is a canonical homomorphism $\pi_{\frak a}\colon SL_2({\cal O}_d) \rightarrow SL_2({\cal O}_d/{\frak a})$.
 A subgroup $\Gamma \le SL_2({\cal O}_d)$ is said to be a {\em congruence subgroup} if it contains $\ker\,\pi_{\frak a}$.